 Since the beginning of May, the company has donated PPE worth more than half a million baht, addressing a critical need at conventional and field hospitals as Bangkok has faced 1,000 or more new Covid-19 cases a day since April 1.
 As of now, 2,177 full-body suits purchased by Panthera Group went to Phra Nangklao, Bangkruai, Bang Bua Thong 2, Rangsit General, Mahasarakarm, Sutthavat hospitals and the Rimhuy field hospitals set up in Bangkok to care for Covid-19 patients with no or minimal symptoms.

-Bangkok businessman Greg Lange, whose ventures include the well-known Sunrise Tacos restaurant chain, organized the logistics for donations through his Bangkok Community Help organization.
-On May 9, he brought 200 sets of PPE suits, face shields, shoe covers and N95 masks, along with 1,000 pairs of gloves, and these were donated to Thammasat University’s field hospital.
+Bangkok businessman Greg Lange, whose ventures include the well-known Sunrise Tacos restaurant chain, organized the logistics for donations through his Bangkok Community Help Organization.
+On May 9th, he brought 200 sets of PPE suits, face shields, shoe covers, and N95 masks, along with 1,000 pairs of gloves, which were donated to Thammasat University’s field hospital.
 Another 60,000 Baht in equipment was given to Witalayai School Field Hospital in Nonthaburi Province May 7.

 “The first thing that drew my attention was that whilst speaking to Greg, I learned that many hospital staff working in ICU wards were having to pay for their own PPE because hospitals didn’t have the budget to provide it,” Hayward said.
 “We called about six hospitals and asked how many suits they needed so that all their employees had the proper gear,” he continued.
 “Now hundreds of workers can go home without worrying they will pass Covid-19 on to parents and family members.”